Guild Wars

 Rule 4.

-If a guild with a combat ranking more than 2 lower than yours attacks, you may counter-attack.
+If a guild with a combat ranking lower than yours attacks, you may counter-attack.

 You have 7 days to schedule this counter-attack and it counts as such when calculating amount taken if it occurs within 10 days of an attack.